monk-io/docs/docs/guides/k8s-migrate.md

         yelb-appserver:
             image-tag: "0.4"

-    # As final thing we will update namespace in our variables and we will change it from yelb to yelb-production(as this is what we will using for prod deployment)
+    # Update the namespace in our variables, changing it from yelb to yelb-production
     variables:
         defines: variables
         yelb-db-addr: